OttieOtter

 Bird Blind in 2016

-After a long day of bad weather, driving, and birding, we relaxed and watched the movie Giant (1956 - Elizabeth Taylor and Rock Hudson) - it was partly filmed at the Hotel Paisano in Marfa, Texas, located about 25 miles from Davis Mountains State Park.
+After a long day of bad weather, driving, and birding, we relaxed and watched the movie Giant (1956 - Elizabeth Taylor and Rock Hudson).
+Many of the scenes from the film were from the Hotel Paisano in Marfa, Texas, about 25 miles from Davis Mountains State Park.

 Nashville Warbler